Acts 19

 People in this chapter

 These disciples have heard of repentance and forgiveness, but not of the Spirit's indwelling gift.
 They have John's baptism - which was real, which pointed to Jesus.
-But they have not yet entered into the reality it pointed to.
-They have the sign without the substance.
+Now that promise is carried forward: the baptism they already had is fulfilled in the fuller gift Jesus gives.

 Paul explains: John's baptism was preparatory, a call to believe on the One coming after him.
 Jesus has come and has risen.
 Now the Spirit is given.
 The disciples are re-baptized in Jesus's name, and when Paul lays hands, the Spirit comes upon them audibly - they speak in tongues and prophesy.
 It is the same manifestation Peter and John saw in Samaria, and the same the apostles experienced at Pentecost.

-Speaking in tongues is not ecstasy for its own sake.
-It is the sign that the Spirit has come upon them as promised.
+Speaking in tongues is the sign that the Spirit has come upon them as promised.
 These twelve men, who had only a baptism of repentance, now have the gift of the Holy Ghost - the same gift Peter promised on Pentecost: "Repent, and be baptized… and ye shall receive the gift of the Holy Ghost" (Acts 2:38).

 Prophecy - speaking forth God's word - is the second sign that the Spirit has come.
-These disciples do not sit quietly and feel a presence.
-They speak.
+These disciples speak.
 They declare.
 The Spirit gives utterance.
-This is not prediction of the future alone, but the ability to speak God's truth into the present moment with authority.
+This is the ability to speak God's truth into the present moment with authority, a gift that reaches beyond prediction of the future alone.

 Acts 19:8-10Two Years in the School of Tyrannus